🗗️

 Write the system as Ax = b.
 If A is invertible, x = A⁻¹b.
 Otherwise, use Gaussian elimination or check if the system is inconsistent.

-Matrix multiplication isn't commutative—order matters.
-A×B and B×A are usually different matrices (and might not both be defined if dimensions don't match).
+Matrix multiplication is not commutative—order matters.
+A×B and B×A are usually different matrices (and might not both be defined if dimensions do not match).

 Can I use decimals?